 - Eat at home.
 Restaurant foods have an average of 33% more calories than the same meal cooked at home, research shows.
 One study found that the more often a family ate together, the less likely a teen was to be overweight.

 Health experts recommend that teens get at least 60 minutes of exercise a day.
-But if your child isn’t too active now, she’ll need to build up to that goal.
-Try these tactics to get her moving:
+But if your child isn’t too active now, they’ll need to build up to that goal.
+Try these tactics to get them moving:

-- Help her set small, achievable goals.
-It’s fine to start with 10 minutes a day -- as long as she does it.
-Then have her slowly add a few minutes every day.
-When she succeeds with small steps, she’ll build her self-confidence and stay motivated.
+- Help them set small, achievable goals.
+It’s fine to start with 10 minutes a day -- as long as they do it.
+Then have them slowly add a few minutes every day.
+When they succeed with small steps, they’ll build their self-confidence and stay motivated.